alehoppai/algs/README.md

     1. If True -> reassign value to new `list[i]` and update index controlled by you to index from current iteration;
     2. If False -> do nothing;
 4. return controlled index.

+### Quick sort `./src/quick_sort.rs`.
+Worse O(n**2), Best O(n log n)

+Recursive sort.
+Defining a pivot point.
+Moving less than and greater than values from original array to appropriate different arrays.
+Running quick sort on them again.
+In the end merging all together.
+Complexety depends on pivot selection, most of the cases its O(n log n).

+1. Define base case to exit recursion. `arr.len < 2` or `arr.len <= 1`.
+Single array item is our base case.
+2. Define pivot, can be element at any posistion.
+3. Remove this element from original array
+4. Declare two arrays, right and left.
+5. Loop through original array, everything lesser than pivot -> push to left.
+And same but opposite to right.
+6. Recursievly call quick_sort again on both parts (left and right)
+7. Return contatinated array of (left, pivot, right)